ga-dc/wdi-quiz3/README.md

 Your answer:
 ```
 An ERD is an Entity Relationship Diagram, and they are meant to illustrate the data schema of an application.
-Each entity has attributes which link them to other entities.
+Each entity has attributes which link them to other entities, in addition to describing the entity.
 Entity relationships can be one-to-one, one-to-many, many-to-one or many-to-many.
-For the entities above, a lamp might have one genie, and a lamp might belong to many people.
+For the entities above, some attributes might include a name and an id.
+For their relationships, a lamp might have one genie, and a lamp might belong to one person, but a person can have many lamps, and these relationships would be represented in the schema as foreign keys linking the entities.
 ```

 ### Question 5